-In 2021, the GSMA made the first assessment of how the mobile industry is progressing against the ambition to be net zero by 2050.
-In 2022, the GSMA published a report5 which concluded that the industry continues to align around the 1.5°C decarbonisation pathway.
-By the end of 2022, 50 operators, representing 61% of the industry by revenue and 42% by connections, had committed to rapidly cutting their emissions over the next decade.
-This is an increase of 19 operators since 2021.
-A considerable proportion of operators have also committed to net-zero targets by 2050 or earlier.
+In 2023, the GSMA published a report which concluded that the industry continues to align around the 1.5°C decarbonisation pathway.
+As of the end of 2023, 70 operators committed to near-term science-based targets (representing over 60% by revenue and nearly half by number of connections) had committed to rapidly cutting their emissions over the next decade.

-The mobile industry is also seeing higher levels of climate disclosure.
-This is both in terms of the number of operators and key suppliers disclosing their climate impact and the level of detail within their disclosures.
-Globally, 79% of operators by revenue and 66% by connections disclose their climate impacts.
-According to the GSMA's Mobile Net Zero 2022 report, 6 mobile operators that scored the worst classification have improved their ratings significantly in recent years.
+To support the achievement of climate targets, the mobile industry is also seeing higher levels of climate disclosure, including more detailed figures on energy consumption.
+Globally, around 80% of operators by revenue and around two thirds by connections disclose their climate impacts.
+According to the same GSMA report, mobile operators have improved the quality of their disclosures significantly in recent years.